cocos/cocos-docs/en/getting-started/first-game/index.md

     public stepsLabel: Label | null = null;
     ```

-   After saving the script and returning to the editor, drag the Steps node into the GameManager's stepsLabel property box in the properties inspector at
+   After saving the script and going back to the editor, drag the Steps node into the GameManager's stepsLabel property box in the properties inspector at

    ![steps label to game manager](./images/add-steps-to-game-manager.png)

 3. Update the current step count data to the Steps node.
-Since we don't have an end screen now, we will jump back to the start screen when the game is over, so we need to see the last jump in the start screen, so we need to reset the step count to 0 when we enter the Playing state.
+Since we don't have a GameOver UI n now, we will jump back to the start menu when the game is over, so we need to see the last jump in the start screen, so we need to reset the step count to 0 when we enter the Playing state.

     ```ts
     // GameManager.ts